MicrosoftDocs/azure-docs/articles/key-vault/key-vault-key-rotation-log-monitoring.md

 For the action, choose _Office 365 - send email_.
 Fill out the fields to create an email to send when the defined condition returns false.

 At this point you have an end to end pipeline that, once a minute, will look for new Key Vault audit logs.
 Any new logs it finds, it will push them to a Service Bus Queue.
-The Logic App will be triggered as soon as a new message lands in the queue and if the event app id does not match the app id of the calling app then send an email.
-This was a relatively simple use case but hopefully shows you some of the potential of tieing into Key Vault logs.
+The Logic App will be triggered as soon as a new message lands in the queue and if the event app id does not match the app id of the calling application then send an email.
+This was a relatively simple use case but hopefully shows you some of the potential of tying into Key Vault logs.